-A minimum of two references will be taken up and at least one of the references will be obtained from the candidate's current or most recent employer and will be sought directly from the referee.
+3.1 A minimum of two references will be taken up and at least one of the references will be obtained from the candidate's current or most recent employer and will be sought directly from the referee.

-We will explore any discrepancy or gaps in employment identified through references during the interview where possible or, at least, before any offer of employment.
+The School will explore any discrepancy or gaps in employment identified through references during the interview where possible or, at least, before any offer of employment.
+This includes references for internal candidates.

-If a candidate is moving from another employer, the reference must be from the Headteacher/Principal or another senior colleague (in the absence of a Headteacher) and not from a colleague.
+If a candidate is moving from another school the reference must be from the Headteacher/Principal or another senior colleague (in the absence of a Headteacher) and not from a colleague.